nindate/mlzoomcamp-capstone-project/README.md

 **Model training**
 >* train.py - Script to train the final/best model with tuned parameters and save the model file to disk
->* xgb_model.bin - Saved model file.
-This file contains poly (for polynomial feature transformation), dv (DictVectorizer for One-hot encoding) and xgb (the trained XGBoost model).
+>* capstone-xgb_model.bin - Saved model file.
+This file contains the trained XGBoost model (which was the best model, with tuned hyper-parameters).
 >* Further explanation in [5.
 Train the model](#train-model)

 **Prediction model as a Web service**
 >* predict.py - Prediction model deployed as a Web service using Flask
 >* request.py - Sample sript to send request to the Web service (run via predict.py) and display the output (prediction).

-To make it convinient to test, 4 sample customer data points have been added in the script.
-You can edit the script and change customer variable to use any of these 4 datapoints (customer1, 2, 3, 4) to test for different customers.
+>       To make it convenient to test, few sample data points have been added in the request.py script.
+You can edit the script and change the index of sample_data_points to use any of these sample datapoints different scenarios. (example below shows index 3, meaning sample 3)
+>
+>       details = sample_data_points[3]

 >* Further explanation in [6.
 Model deployment as a web service on local machine](#deploy-model-local)

 **Deployment to Docker**